The medieval minstrels of Beverley Minster. Part 2/8: The minstrels of the arcades, triforium and capital.

 Photographs © Ian Pittaway.

 The harps above are at the top of columns 1 (left) and 4 (right).
-A harp is essentially a triangular wooden frame with a carved hollow resonating chamber fronted by a soundboard, strung with gut or, on the harps of the Irish and Scottish Highland Gaels from the late 14th century onwards, wire (usually brass).
+A harp is essentially a triangular wooden frame with a carved hollow resonating chamber fronted by a soundboard, strung with gut, or with wire on the harps of the Irish and Scottish Highland Gaels from the 12th century onwards, possibly earlier, or with horse hair strings in 14th century Wales.
 As we see in both examples above, these gut-strung English medieval harps were considerably smaller than modern harps.

 Left: by an anonymous artist in Jean de Mandeville’s copy of Bible Historiale, dated 1360-70